slateci/slate-portal/README.md

 #### Create `secrets.yml`

-Copy `ansible/secrets.yml.tmpl` to the following place of this project: `ansible/secrets.yml`.
+Copy `ansible/secrets.yml.tmpl` to the following place in this project: `ansible/secrets.yml`.
 Complete the steps described below to modify placeholder key-value pairs and finalize this file.

 #### Register a globus Application